-- 265 Because there are observed differences in the NH surface impacts in the weeks following displacement and split-type SSW events (Mitchell et al., 2013), we next investigate potential differences in the surface impact between wave-1 and wave-2 FSW events.
-Figure 8 shows the composite response for wave-1 and wave-2 FSWs for linearly detrended 500 hPa geopotential height anomalies for days 7-30 after the 50 hPa FSW event dates.
+There are observed differences in the NH surface impacts following displacement and split-type SSW events (Mitchell et al., 2013), though the robustness of these impacts is debated (Maycock and Hitchcock, 2015; Hall et al., 2021; White et al., 2021).
+To see if such differences exist following different geometries or timings of final warmings, we next investigate potential differences in the surface impact for different types of FSW events.
+Figure 8 shows the composite response for wave-1 and wave-2 (and early and late) FSWs for linearly detrended 500 hPa geopotential height anomalies for days 7-30 after the 50 hPa FSW event dates.
 A comparable figure is shown in the Appendix for 10 hPa dates (Figure A2).
-The composites based on the 50 hPa dates are highlighted here because 1) changes of the vortex in the lower - 270 stratosphere have been linked more closely with changes in tropospheric circulation (Maycock and Hitchcock, 2015), and 2) the surface responses are more similar to known patterns associated with stratosphere-troposphere coupling following FSWs.
+The composites based on the 50 hPa dates are highlighted here because 1) changes of the vortex in the lower stratosphere have been linked more closely with changes in tropospheric circulation (Maycock and Hitchcock, 2015), and 2) the surface responses are more similar to known patterns associated with stratosphere-troposphere coupling following FSWs.
 The detrending was applied to account for possible trends in the storm tracks but does not qualitatively change the results.

 The average over all NH FSW events (Fig. 8a) shows a negative NAO-like structure with a high geopotential anomaly over Greenland and a low geopotential anomaly over Europe and the adjacent North Atlantic region.
-A positive geopotential height

-- 275 anomaly is observed in the North Pacific.
-When dividing the response between wave-1 and wave-2 (Fig. 8b,d), the negative NAO response persists for both types of events, but the response over North America is opposite between wave-1 and wave-2 events, with a positive (negative) anomaly over Canada for wave-1 (wave-2) events and the opposite response over the southern U.S. Wave-2 events also show stronger, significant positive anomalies over the North Pacific compared to wave-1.
-Early and late FSWs also show differences across North America (Fig. 8c,e), but the North Atlantic anomalies are insignificant and the - 280 NAO-like response is less coherent for late FSWs.
-However, these surface responses are limited by sampling, as the number of events, especially for wave-2, is small.
+A positive geopotential height anomaly is observed in the North Pacific.
+When dividing the response between wave-1 and wave-2 (Fig. 8b,d), the negative NAO response persists for both types of events, but the response over North America is opposite between wave-1 and wave-2 events, with a positive (negative) anomaly over Canada for wave-1 (wave-2) events and the opposite response over the southern U.S. Wave-2 events also show stronger positive anomalies over the North Pacific that are significantly different from wave-1 events.
+Early and late FSWs also show opposing but less significant differences across North America (Fig. 8c,e), but there are more significant differences in the circulation response over Eurasia, compared to wave-1 versus wave-2 events.

-In the SH, anomalously high geopotential heights are found across Antarctica surrounded by anomalously low geopotential heights over the Southern Ocean in the average for all events (Fig. 8f), which looks like the negative phase of the Southern Annular Mode (SAM).
+In the SH, anomalously high geopotential heights are found across Antarctica surrounded by anomalously low geopotential heights over the Southern Ocean in the average for all events (Fig. 8f), which resembles the negative phase of the Southern Annular Mode (SAM).
 The same pattern is apparent following both wave-1 and wave-2 events (Fig. 8g,i), though the wave-2 composite is noisy due to few samples.
 The surface impacts following FSWs are clearly dominated by the timing, not the wave geometry, of the FSW (Fig. 8h,j).
-Early FSWs show a significant negative SAM pattern while late FSWs show the opposite.
-Thus greater ozone loss in early austral spring leads to a colder vortex that persists later (Fig. 2) and keeps ozone anomalously low until the FSW (Fig. 7j), resulting in a positive SAM and poleward-shifted jet stream into austral summer.
-Our results support findings that ozone hole recovery since 2000 has reversed circulation trends due to ozone depletion (Banerjee, Antara et al., 2020), towards earlier FSWs and a more negative SAM.
+Early FSWs show a significantly more negative SAM pattern compared to late FSWs which

 Figure 8.
 Composite of the linearly detrended 500 hPa geopotential height anomalies [m] from JRA-55 data for (a,f) all FSW events based on the 50 hPa dates, and classified as (b,g) wave-1, (d,i) wave-2, (c,h) early, or (e,j) late averaged over the 7-30 days after the central FSW date (i.e., lags of 7-30 days) for (a-e) the NH and (f-j) the SH extratropics.
-Stippling indicates regions where the anomaly composites are significantly different from zero at the 95% confidence level according to a 1000-sample bootstrap analysis (with replacement).
+Stippling in (a,f) indicates regions where the anomaly composites are significantly different from zero at the 95% confidence level according to a t-test, while stippling in other panels shows where composites are significantly different from each other (e.g., wave-1 vs wave-2, early vs late) according to a 1000-sample bootstrap analysis (with replacement).